Why brand purpose marketing isn’t working with young people

 — Caroline Hirons (@CarolineHirons) January 15, 2019

 In sum, no one wants to hear about how you’re building up communities if you don’t pay any income tax.
-No one wants to hear about your commitment to gender equality if you’re executives are all male.
+No one wants to hear about your commitment to gender equality if your executives are all male.
 And no one wants to hear about how much you love the planet if your supply chain is contributing to its demise.

 “The biggest mistake brands make is limiting their support of a cause platform to simply advertising.
 Rather, they need to show that they’re truly invested in the cause platform they’re supporting,” says Ferguson.
 “That starts by putting their attention, energy, and resources on first addressing issues from within.
 This is how young people have redefined ‘authenticity.’
 And make no mistake—young people are paying attention to that.”